RetroPie/RetroPie-Docs/docs/Game-Boy.md

 ## Emulator: [lr-tgbdual](https://github.com/libretro/tgbdual-libretro)

-lr-tgbdual is a libretro port of TGB Dual that utilises RetroArch configurations for your controller
+lr-tgbdual is a libretro port of TGB Dual that utilises RetroArch configurations for your controllers
 ## ROMS

 Accepted File Extensions: **.gb**